Self Help Africa: Merger

 In 2014, Self Help Africa merged with Gorta, the oldest development organisation in Ireland.
-Gorta had been established in 1965 as 'Gorta: The Freedom from Hunger Council', in response to a call by the Food and Agriculture Organization (FAO) for member countries to raise public awareness and financial support for long-term agricultural development.
+Gorta was established in 1965 as 'Gorta: The Freedom from Hunger Council', in response to a call by the Food and Agriculture Organization (FAO) for member countries to raise public awareness and financial support for long-term agricultural development.
 The word Gorta, meaning "extreme want" or "hunger" in the Irish language, was chosen to reflect both the work of the organisation in combating hunger and to reflect Ireland's own legacy of hardship during the Great Famine known in Irish as An Gorta Mór.
 Initially set up by the Irish Department of Agriculture and Fisheries, Gorta moved to the remit of the Department of Foreign Affairs in 1979.
-In 1998, Gorta relinquished its links with the Irish government to become a completely independent NGO with its head office in Dublin.
+In 1998, Gorta severed its links with the Irish government to become a completely independent NGO with its head office in Dublin.
 Gorta remained the Irish affiliate organisation of the FAO.
 Since the 1960s, Gorta funded small and large-scale agricultural development projects in close to 50 countries across Africa, Asia, South and Central America.
-In later years, a majority of projects were focused on Sub-Saharan Africa, with the exception of funding for a large-scale rehabilitation centre for differently abled children in Tamil Nadu, India.
+In later years, a majority of projects were focused on Sub-Saharan Africa, with the exception of funding for a large-scale rehabilitation centre for differently-able children in Tamil Nadu, India.

 The merged organisation became one of the largest non-profit agricultural organisations in Ireland and Britain, and was planned to invest around €19m in projects across Africa during 2014.
 The merger was reported upon positively by both the Irish media and Dóchas, the umbrella association of Irish Non-Governmental Development Organisations.

 Following the merger, the organisation operated in Ireland as 'Gorta-Self Help Africa'.
 From May 2018, the organisation has operated solely under the Self Help Africa brand.